 When I had my gélé on I certainly admired myself, I felt regal but only for moment.
 I think I was expecting an overwhelming feeling that you see women have on ‘Say Yes to The Dress’.
 I wanted to feel like I had finally made it as a Nigerian.
 I thought I’d feel Nigerian enough.
 I really hoped that the whole trip would do that for me, but it didn’t.
 It was the conversation I had with Tara after we finished filming that really forced me to be honest with myself.
 She had asked me why I had chosen this topic as my research area and I casually stated that cultural identity fascinated me.
 She didn’t believe me, ‘there’s more to this research you’re doing,’ she said and she was right.
 She told me that my need to belong and knowing who I am would never be fulfilled or found in the things I’m searching for only Christ is capable of fulfilling me.
 The last thing I needed to hear was a sermon from my super righteous cousin, but she didn’t preach to me, she simply spoke to me.

 “Sophie, God loves all of you.
 The English part and the Nigerian part.
 He made you in His image and the more you chase things that aren’t Him the emptier you’ll become and without Him you won’t enjoy this ‘self-discovery’ journey you’re on.
-That void you have isn’t shaped like the Nigerian map, it is a void specifically shaped for God to fill with Himself.
+That void you have isn’t shaped like the map of Nigeria, it is a void specifically shaped for God to fill with Himself.
 You asked me about why I’m so peaceful even though some of the bridesmaid dresses aren’t ready yet, it’s because my peace is in Jesus and my peace is Jesus.
 I was you once, seeking the approval of many and wishing I was like everyone else but none of that made me whole till I found Jesus.”

 That evening when she dropped me home, we sat in her car discussing many deep things, sharing our experiences and discussing my hesitation to believe that God could help me make sense of who I am.
 I cried and she prayed when I finally decided to give this God-thing a go, and honestly it’s been the best decision I’ve ever made.
 I’m definitely not an expert in this area and everyday I’m learning new things about myself and about who God is.
 And yes, I still have my questions, doubts and whatever else but this time around I’m not left wondering without a clue.